 Botanæco has PhD level training in peat, peatlands & their management; and has contributed to national best practice & training.
-Throughout 2018, a particular focus is the preparation of 'peatland feasibility studies' for SNH's Peatland Action and the Scottish Government's Agri-Environment Climate Scheme.
-These studies require a holistic understanding of peatlands, their environment & agricultural management and are expected to develop upon current best practice.
-Recently, Botanæco has been foremost in the use of Digital Terrain Models & water flow modeling; and in developing cost effective approaches.
+Throughout 2017-2019, a particular focus was the preparation of 'peatland feasibility studies' for SNH's Peatland Action and the Scottish Government's Agri-Environment Climate Scheme.

 Botanæco has the technical capacity to assess peatland features above and below the surface including:

 A wide variety of field and desk-based approaches to peat and peatland assessment has been used by Botanæco's Principal Botanist over the past 20 years, in academia, the planning system and for conservation purposes.
 They include standard methods, modified at times to fit unusual sites, and novel approaches where necessary.